 Berkhamstead Road, Chesham, Buckinghamshire

-A large church in modern Italian Romanesque style, its tall campanile something of a local landmark.
+A large church in modern Italian Romanesque style, its tall campanile a local landmark.

 In 1908 Chesham was served by the Carmelites, who converted a disused railway hut to a chapel.
 In 1909 they bought two houses with adjoining land in Khartoum Avenue (later Eskdale Avenue, Chesham), and Mass was said there.
 The first resident priest was Fr Francis Lamb ODC.
 In 1910 the matron at the Epileptic Colony at Chalfont St Peter made a room available as a chapel, but six months later the Mass centre was transferred to the home of Capt.
 Gerard Ford at Water Hall, Chalfont St Peter.
 In 1912 a new chapel of St Gerard was opened at Chalfont St Peter, and remained open until towards the end of the First World War.